Tunisian-Sign-Language-Transcription/modeling/README.md

 The scripts directory contains all needed scripts to prepare dataset, run pose detection on the cam and detect actions and to run the model

 ## Preparing the data
-First, start by adding the words you want to classify to ACTIONS in scripts/settings.py like the example above
+First, start by adding the words you want to classify to ACTIONS in scripts/settings.py like the example below

 ```python
 ACTIONS = np.array(['word_1', 'word_2', 'word_3'])